 I like to marinate my beef chuck overnight for this, but it’s not absolutely essential.
 You’ll still get an amazing dish without it.
 If you’ve got the time, do it.
 If not, don’t stress it.

-I marinate in a paste of 1 tbsp garlic paste, 1 tbsp dried oregano, a tin of crushed tomatoes, salt, pepper, and 1 tsp of cumin, and finally 2 tsp of tomato paste.
+I marinate in a paste of crushed garlic, dried oregano, crushed tomatoes, salt, pepper, cumin, and tomato paste.
 Mix together and rub all over your chuck roast and leave overnight in the fridge.

 In the morning, rinse any excess and pat dry with a paper kitchen towel.